tminglei/slick-pg/README.md

                           with PgPlayJsonSupport
                           with PgSearchSupport
                           with PgPostGISSupport {
+  override val pgjson = "jsonb" //to keep back compatibility, pgjson's value was "json" by default

   override lazy val Implicit = new ImplicitsPlus {}
   override val simple = new SimpleQLPlus {}